BackdoorTech/Beast-ORM/src/readme.md

   - Classes and interfaces for defining database models.
 These classes represent tables and their relationships, including fields and their data types.
 - API
   - Public methods and classes that users of the library will interact with.
 This layer defines how users create, manipulate, and query database records.
+- Triggers
+  - Implement triggers at the Presentation Layer to allow users to define custom actions or events before or after certain ORM operations.

 ### Business Logic Layer